Research Security

 Their contact details can be found on the right-hand side.

-This applies, among other things, to recruitment, PhD students and guest visits where the applicant holds citizenship of a high-risk country.
-Changes between research environments may also lead to background screening.
+This applies, among other situations, to recruitment, PhD scholarships, and guest visits.
+Changes between research environments may also lead to a background screening.

 Background screening of guests and interns